LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 is `get_frequency_dist_tracker(...)` which
 counts the names being searched in the book text, the book text being in this case `tokenize_harry_potter_book_philosopher_stone()`.
-After it counts the amount of times a name has appeared in text and returns its probability, it will be saved as a reference such as `frequencyDistTrackerForPhilosopherStone`.
+After it counts the amount of times a name has appeared in text and returns its probability, it will be saved as a reference variable like `frequencyDistTrackerForPhilosopherStone`.

 I go ahead and then calculate the entropy value for this distribution by directly printing it with `str(entropy(...))`.
 This gives